 It has always been the actual act of photographing that has the greatest impact on me.
 Seeing and reacting to the wonder all around us.
 It is an immersive experience.
-Nowadays, I find I cannot not take the photograph when I see it.

 The idea that there might be more started in 1999 when Jill and I put together a calendar using my photographs, and realized just how many would have been acceptable.
-Sadly, neither of my parents made it to the new year nor saw the calendar.
+Sadly, neither of my parents made it to the new millennium nor saw the calendar.

 In my web and printing work, I had been using Adobe Photoshop since 1994 but it was only in 2004 that I accepted that technology had advanced to where I might be able to satisfactorily work entirely digitally, to take a photograph and make a quality print, myself.
 By 2009 I seemed to be attaining some mastery and sold my first print.

 2011, prints from 30 of my photographs were purchased by the new C.S.
 Mott Children’s Hospital and Von Voigtlander Women’s Hospital, part of the University of Michigan Health System in Ann Arbor.